openedx/edx-documentation/en_us/data/source/index.rst

 edX Research Guide
 ######################

-This document is intended for researchers and data czars at edX partner institutions who use the edX data exports to gain insight into their courses and students.
+This document is intended for researchers, data czars, and administrative teams at edX partner institutions who use the edX data exports to gain insight into their courses and students.

 .. toctree::
    :maxdepth: 2